Classical Studies

 Departmental Fellows

-Each year the department appoints up to three Seniors as department Fellows, up to two majors and one minor.
-Criteria for the selection of Fellows is as follow: 1. major GPA of 3.5 or higher; 2. completion of both semesters of the language requirement; 3. active contributions to the department community.
+Each year, the department appoints up to three Seniors as department Fellows, up to two majors, and one minor.
+Criteria for the selection of Fellows are as follows: 1. major GPA of 3.5 or higher; 2. completion of both semesters of the language requirement; 3. active contributions to the department community.

 Directed Studies